 *Night Trains take around 15 hours.

-1 Bedroom Houseboats start at around 6,000 Rupees per day, while 2 bedroom houseboats will be 9,500+ according to the latest reports.
+One bedroom Houseboats start at around 7,500 Rupees per day (approx $100), while 2 bedroom houseboats will be 9,500+ according to the latest reports.
 The price usually includes 3 meals and the costs for a crew of 2-3 people who cook your food and drive the boat.
 Use a forum like India Mike to get up-to-date info on prices and for tips on how to go about finding the best boat at the best price.

-This makes for a nice stop before ending your Indian backpacking trip in Chennai.
-Mahabalipuram is most famous for some wonderfully artistic stone carvings, some of which have admittedly seen better days but efforts are being made to restore the town to its former glory.
+Mahabalipuram makes for a nice stop before ending your Indian backpacking trip in Chennai.
+It is most famous for some wonderfully artistic stone carvings, some of which have admittedly seen better days but efforts are being made to restore the town to its former glory.
 It also has a beach which you can share with turtles and it is a pretty popular destination with surfers.

 The state capital, formerly known as Madras is the main gateway to Southern India and with the 3rd largest airport, it’s a sensible place to end your trip.
-You may need to fly to Delhi or Mumbai for a better connection home but there are direct flights to London Heathrow (with British Airways) and Frankfurt (with Lufthansa) as well as cities across Asia.
+You may need to fly to Delhi or Mumbai for a better connection home but there are direct flights to London and Paris in Europe, as well as cities across Asia.

 While in town, you can spend your last few days in India (or first if you do this trip in reverse) getting your taste of local culture with vibrant arts, music, dance and culinary scenes prominent.
 There are plenty of remnants to the British empire to be found in town and there is a large amount of religious diversity here with plenty of churches, mosques and temples.

 If you have several months in the region, you can even visit some neighbouring countries.
 Of those nearby India, Sri Lanka is a definite highlight and many backpackers head from India to Sri Lanka or vice-versa and it is easy enough to fly into Colombo from any of the main Southern cities.
-Sri Lanka is a lot more relaxed than India and has nicer beaches where you won’t have to deal with as much hassle of gawping stares.
+Sri Lanka is a lot more relaxed than India and has nicer beaches where you won’t have to deal with as much hassle or as many gawping stares.
 Prices are only marginally higher too although hostel style accommodation can be hard to find in places.
 It does have quite an extreme climate though, so be sure to read up on the best time to visit Sri Lanka if you are interested in going.